lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reaction Declarations.md

 ```
 In this case, the compiler will generate two header files `A/Foo.hh` and `sub/B/Bar.hh`, which would need to be included by an external implementation file.

-The precise method signature depends on the name of the reactor, the name of the reactions and the precise triggers, sources, and effects that are defined in the LF code.
+The precise method signature depends on the name of the reactor, the name of the reactions, and the precise triggers, sources, and effects that are defined in the LF code.
 The return type is always void.
 A reaction `foo` in a reactor `Bar` will be named `Bar::Inner::foo`.
 Note that each reactor class in the C++ target defines an `Inner` class which contains all reactions as well as the parameters and state variables.
 This is done to deliberately restrict the scope of reaction bodies in order to avoid accidental violations of reactor semantics.
 Any declared triggers, sources or effects are given to the reaction method via method arguments.
 The precise arguments and their types depend on the LF code.
 If in doubt, please check the signature used in the generated header file under `src-gen/<lf-file>`, where `<lf-file>` corresponds to the LF file that you are compiling.
 </div>